There are many diets that suggest, if you eat carbs, they make you fat and you should eliminate them from your diet, if you want to lose weight.

 The Cracker Test

 The Cracker Test is a test to see how much carbohydrate you should eat.
-It was done by Geneticist Dr Sharon Moalem.
+It was devised by Geneticist Dr Sharon Moalem.

 Try it by chewing a plain cracker.